-Malavsia's primarv security concerns include onaoina territorial disputes with China (see "Relations with China" below) and continued piracy in the Strait of Malacca.
+Malaysia's primary security concerns include ongoing disputes territorial with China (see "Relations with China" below) and continued piracy in the Strait of Malacca.
 Recently.
 Malavsia's military and maritime law enforcement along with its counterparts in Indonesia and Singapore have successfully implemented joint anti-piracy measures.